 Figure A.7: Endoplasmic reticulum is a network of membranes inside a cell through which proteins and other molecules move.
-Proteins are assembled at organelles called ribosomes. (a) When proteins are destined to be part of the cell membrane or exported from the cell, the ribosomes assembling them attach to the endoplasmic reticulum, giving it a rough appearance. (b) Smooth endoplasmic reticulum lacks ribosomes and helps synthesize and concentrate various substances needed by the cell. peroxide, or other metabolites and contain enzymes concerned with oxygen utilization.
+Proteins are assembled at organelles called ribosomes. (a) When proteins are destined to be part of the cell membrane or exported from the cell, the ribosomes assembling them attach to the endoplasmic reticulum, giving it a rough appearance. (b) Smooth endoplasmic reticulum lacks ribosomes and helps synthesize and concentrate various substances needed by the cell. functions include helping to recycle receptor proteins and other membrane components and degrading worn out organelles such as mitochondria.
+Lysosomes can even help repair damage to the plasma membrane by serving as a membrane patch, sealing the wound.
+Peroxisomes function to rid the body of toxic substances, such as hydrogen peroxide, or other metabolites and contain enzymes concerned with oxygen utilization.
 High numbers of peroxisomes can be found in the liver, where toxic byproducts are known to accumulate.
 All of the enzymes found in a peroxisome are imported from the cytosol.
 Each enzyme transferred to a peroxisime has a special sequence at one end of the protein, called a PTS or peroxisomal targeting signal, that allows the protein to be taken into that organelle, where they then function to rid the cell of toxic substances.
 Peroxisomes often resemble a lysosome.
 However, peroxisomes are self replicating, whereas lysosomes are formed in the Golgi complex.
 Peroxisomes also have membrane proteins that are critical for various functions, such as for importing proteins into their interiors and to proliferate and segregate into daughter cells.
 Where Do Viruses Fit?

 Viruses are not classified as cells and therefore are neither unicellular nor multicellular organisms.
-Most people do not even classify viruses as "living" because they lack a metabolic system and are dependent on the host cells that they infect to reproduce.
-Viruses have genomes that consist of either DNA or RNA, and there are examples of viruses that are either double-stranded or single-stranded.
-Importantly, their genomes code not only for the proteins needed to package its genetic material but for those proteins needed by the virus to reproduce during its infective cycle.
+Most people do not even classify viruses as "living" because they lack a metabolic system and are dependent on the host cells that they infect to A.1.
+WHAT IS A CELL A-11